chee/eleventy-plugin-solid/readme.md

 		// when is-land is in use, you can set the `on:` attr here. see is-land
 		// docs for other valid values
 		on: "visible",
-		// the props passed on to the component when hydrating. this can be an object
+		// the component props. can be an object, or a function that returns
-		// or a function that gets passed the eleventy data object props(data) {
+		// an object. the function be called with your eleventy data props({title}) {
-			return {title: data.title}
+			return {title}
 		},
 	},
 }

-// during server-side rendering the component gets passed the _entire_ data
-// object as props like any other template. make sure you provide anything you
-// need in the serialized props function in the data.solid export! export default function Counter(props) {
+export default function Counter(props) {
 	const [count, update] = signal(0)
 	return (